Conskel/cln-blog/content/english/post/vpn-building.md

 tailscale up --login-server https://headscale.example.com --authkey AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA --advertise-tags 'tag:prod-exit' --advertise-routes '0.0.0.0/0,::/0' --advertise-exit-node=true
 ```

-Now we need to authorise the node to be able to advertise itself as an exit and advertise its' routes.
-We first identify the node's ID.
+The node then needs to be authorised to be able to advertise itself as an exit as well as advertise its' routes.
+We first identify the node's ID number.

 ```bash
 headscale nodes list